 What You Gain From Attending

 Also, these Open Days are part of how the flower industry grows.
 Breeders develop new varieties based on market needs and growing conditions.
-Growers evaluate those varieties and decide which ones to plant.
-Traders and distributors make those flowers available globally.
+Growers evaluate those varieties and decide which ones to plant, and traders and distributors make those flowers available globally, and the markets get the most exquisite flowers.
+In ways, events like these are where all these segments connect, such that feedback reaches the breeder, market trends crystallize and become visible, and connections are built to support the floral industry.

 Photos by De Ruiter East Africa.